mBART: Multidimensional Monotone BART: Introduction

-The extension of BART to our monotonically constrained setting requires two basic innovations.
-First, it is necessary to develop general constraints for regression trees to be monotone in any predesignated set of coordinates.
-Under these constraints, the monotonicity of the complete sum-of-trees approximation follows directly.
+The extension of BART to our monotonically constrained setting essentially requires two basic innovations.
+First, it is necessary to develop general constraints for regression tree functions to be monotone in any predesignated set of coordinates.
+Under these constraints, the monotonicity of the full sum-of-trees approximation follows directly.
 The second innovation requires a new approach for MCMC posterior computation.
-Whereas the original BART formulation allowed straightforward marginalization over regression tree parameters using a conditional conjugacy argument, the constrained trees formulation requires a more nuanced approach because the conjugacy argument no longer applies.
+Whereas the original BART formulation allowed straightforward marginalization over regression tree parameters exploiting conditionally conjugate priors, the constrained trees formulation requires a more nuanced approach because complete conjugacy is no longer available.

 The outline of the paper is as follows.
 In Section 2, we describe in detail the constrained sum-of-trees model used for monotone function estimation.
 Section 3 discusses the regularization prior for the trees while section 4 describes the new MCMC algorithm required to implement mBART.
-Section 5 provides simulation results for one-dimensional and five-dimensional function estimation as well as three examples using house price, car price and stock returns data.
-Section 6 contains some concluding remarks.
+Section 5 provides three simulated and two real data examples which illustrate the potential inferential improvements that mBART offers.
+Section 6 contains some concluding discussion.